MigrateLib: a tool for end-to-end Python library migration: Introduction

-To summarize, the contributions of this paper are: \begin{enumerate} \item We conduct an initial detailed experiment to explore the use of LLMs for library migration on an existing migration benchmark that provides us a ground truth of previously performed developer migrations. \item Based on the insights gained from our initial experiment, we build a CLI tool, \tool, that automates the full library migration process using a combination of LLMs and post processing using static and dynamic program analysis. \item We run an extensive test-based evaluation of \tool on a set of \MigExpCount simulated migrations, and show that it works well with no or minimal manual editing for a diverse set of library pairs. \end{enumerate}
+Overall, our work provides a combination of empirical and engineering contributions.
+This paper is an extended version of our prior conference paper~\cite{llmmig} that only focused on Phase 1.
+Phases 2 and 3 are novel contributions of this work.
+To summarize, the contributions of this paper are: \begin{enumerate} \item An empirical study to explore the use of LLMs for library migration by comparing LLM changes to \MigExperimentCount benchmark developer changes.
+Our analysis systematically highlights the types of migration-related code changes LLMs excel at vs. struggle with. \item We design and build an open-source end-to-end CLI tool, \tool, that automates the full library migration process using a combination of LLMs and post-processing using static and dynamic program analysis. \item We design a new evaluation setup that allows us to evaluate \tool on a large scale and also on newer projects.
+We run an extensive test-based evaluation of \tool on a set of \MigExpCount simulated migrations, and show that it works well with no or minimal manual editing for a diverse set of library pairs. \end{enumerate}

+The source code of \tool, the experimental data, and the detailed results of our experiments are available at \ArtifactUrl.